anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Each extension MUST follow the rules specified in this specification.
 As is usual, the IANA issues early allocations in accordance with {{!RFC7120}}.

-Note that the SID module value is allocated as part of a {{!RFC9595}} process.
+Note that the SID module value is allocated as part of a {{CORESID}} process.
 This may be from a SID range managed by IANA, or from any other MegaRange.
 Future work may allow for PEN based allocations.
 IANA does not need to separately allocate a SID value for this column.

 Extension name strings for standards track documents are single words, given by the YANG Module Name.
 They do not contain dots.
-For vendor proprietary extensions, the string SHOULD be made unique by putting the extension name in the form a FQDN {{?RFC5822}}, such as "fuubar.example.com"
+For vendor proprietary extensions, the string SHOULD be made unique by putting the extension name in the form a fully-qualified domain name (FQDN) {{?RFC3696}}, such as "fuubar.example.com"

 Vendor proprietary extensions do not need to be registered with IANA, but vendors MAY do so.

 Designated Experts should review for standards track documents for clarity, but the process is essentially tied to WG and IESG process:
-There are no choices in the extension names (which is the YANG module), or SID (which is from another IANA process).
+There are no choices in the extension names (which is always the YANG module name), or SID value (which is from another IANA process).
-For non-standard track extensions, the Designated Expert should review whatever document is provided, if any.
+For non-standards track extensions, the Designated Expert should review whatever document is provided, if any.
 The stability of the reference may be of concern.
-The Desigtnated Expert should determine if the work overlaps existing efforts; and if so suggest merging.
+The Designated Expert should determine if the work overlaps with existing efforts; and if so suggest merging.
-However, as registration is optional, the designated expert should not block any registrations.
+However, as registration is optional, the Designated Expert should not block any registrations.

 --- back